-A lender will require the borrowers to show proof of their own physical damage insurance before CPI coverage is canceled and unearned premiums refunded. and only to the extent of the lenders interest in the vehicle i.e the loan balance, usually including: CPI does not protect any equity the borrower may have in the vehicle.
+A lender will require the borrowers to show proof of their own physical damage insurance before CPI coverage is canceled and unearned premiums refunded.

-The premiums charged on vehicle CPI policies generally are paid by the borrower, with the amount being automatically calculated and added onto the monthly payments.
+The premiums charged on vehicle CPI policies are generally paid by the borrower with the amount being automatically calculated and added onto the monthly payments.
 In most situations, borrowers can be charged these premiums because they agree to carry comprehensive and collision when signing their loan or lease.

 For help finding vehicle CPI, contact the insurance brokers at QuieTrack.
-Our brokers are well-versed in these policies, and we’ll make sure you find effective coverage for your financed and leased vehicles.
+Our experienced brokers are well-versed in these policies, and we’ll make sure you find effective coverage for your financed and leased vehicles.